Step 3 – Change the background color to blue

 Press Ctrl+T or choose Edit > Free Transform to use the free transform tool.
 Hold down the Ctrl key and click on drag on each of the corner to reshape the circle.
 Transform the circle so that it is shaped like the iris.
 Press enter on your keyboard to apply the changes.

-2 comments on “Perform Laser Eye Surgery on a Photo with Photoshop”
+2 responses to “Perform Laser Eye Surgery on a Photo with Photoshop”

 Leave a Reply